The Chinese mountain cat, also known as the Chinese desert cat, inhabits western China near the Tibetan Plateau.

 Physical Appearance

 Chinese desert cats have a stocky appearance, with short legs and a bushy tail.
-They have long hair all the way down to the pads of their feet.
+They have long hair down to the pads of their feet.
 The cat’s fur is the color of sand, with barely visible stripes on its legs and face.
-In Tibet it is called the “grass cat” because the color of its fur is the color of dry grass in the region.
+In Tibet, it is called the “grass cat” because the color of its fur is the color of dry grass in the region.
 The fur turns darker in the summer.
-The cat’s lower lip, chin and belly are white.
-The ears of the Chinese mountain cat have black tips and its legs and tail have black rings.
-The length of the cat is from 27 to 33 inches long, with a 11 to 16 inch tail.
+The cat’s lower lip, chin, and belly are white.
+The ears of the Chinese mountain cat have black tips, and its legs and tail have black rings.
+The cat is 27 to 33 inches long, with an 11 to 16-inch tail.
 Adults generally weigh 14 to 16 lbs.

 Territory